EU united on Ukraine, but won't offer fast-track membership

 Earlier this week, the European Commission proposed to diversify natural gas supplies and speed up renewable energy development in a bid to reduce EU demand for Russian gas by two-thirds before the end of the year.

-Macron said the talks in Versailles aim at determining at which pace the EU can “reduce, then remove” its dependency as the year-end deadline proposed by the commission seems unrealistic to many member states.
+Macron said the talks in Versailles were aimed at determining at which pace the EU can “reduce, then remove” its dependency as the year-end deadline proposed by the commission seems unrealistic to many member states.

-It’s also unlikely leaders will follow Washington’s lead and unanimously endorse a full embargo on Russian oil and gas imports.
+It’s also unlikely leaders will soon follow Washington’s lead and unanimously endorse a full embargo on Russian oil and gas imports on Friday.
 France won’t defend what it considers a radical measure and German Chancellor Olaf Scholz has made clear he opposes the idea.

 Efforts to agree on a boycott are complicated because some EU countries, including Germany and Italy, are much more dependent than others on Russia.
 Poland gets 67% of its oil from Russia, while Ireland receives only 5%.